GSA/notifications-api/docs/adrs/README.md

 whether or not to move forward, with or without any changes.

-## How are ADRs created and maintained?
+## How are ADRs created, reviewed, and maintained?

 First, we have an ADR template that folks can use to work off of.
 The template exists as both a GitHub issue template and a standalone Markdown file that can